WHU-USI3DV/WHU-Railway3D/README.md

 <img src="images/Fig4-Statistics.png" alt="Network" style="zoom:50%;" />

 ## ✨ Benchmark

 We carry out an extensive evaluation of numerous cutting-edge methods using our dataset and provide an in-depth analysis of the benchmark results.
 Lastly, we identify key challenges and potential future work to stimulate further innovative research within this community.

+- **Table 1**: Quantitative experimental results of different methods on urban railway dataset.

 <img src="images/Table3-Benchmarks.png" alt="Network" style="zoom:100%;" />

 <img src="images/Fig5-Visualization.png" alt="Network" style="zoom:100%;" />

+- **Table 2**: Quantitative experimental results of KPconv and RandLA-Net on the rural railway dataset and plateau railway dataset.

 <img src="images/Table4-Benchmarks-2.png" alt="Network" style="zoom:100%;" />

 <img src="images/Fig6-Visualization2.png" alt="Network" style="zoom:100%;" />

+- **Table 3**: Experimental results of semantic segmentation before and after the introduction of intensity information in different methods.
+The asterisks (*) in the upper right corner indicate the results obtained by incorporating intensity information.

 <img src="images/Table5-Intensity.png" alt="Network" style="zoom:100%;" />

+- **Table 4**: Experimental results on the cross-scene generalization ability of KPConv.
+U2R represents training on the urban railway dataset and testing on the rural railway dataset.
+U2P represents training on the urban railway dataset and testing on the plateau railway dataset.
+R2P represents training on the rural railway dataset and testing on the plateau railway dataset.

 <img src="images/Table6-Generalization.png" alt="Network" style="zoom:100%;" />

+- **Table 5**: Quantitative results of SQN using different rates of labeled data.

 <img src="images/Table7-SQN.png" alt="Network" style="zoom:100%;" />